Brigitte Fitzgerald (Emily Perkins)

 - The Bully: Towards the sisters, but mostly Brigitte.
 This of course incurs the wrath of Ginger.

-- Crazy Jealous Girl: Has this attitude towards Brigitte when she thinks she and Sam are a thing.
+- Crazy Jealous Guy: She has this attitude towards Brigitte when she thinks she and Sam are a thing.

-- Death by Falling Over: Slips in a puddle of spilled milk and brains herself on the countertop.
+- Death by Falling Over: She slips in a puddle of spilled milk and brains herself on the countertop.

-- Karma Houdini: Never got punished by the teachers for bullying the Fitzgerald sisters.
+- Karma Houdini: She never got punished by the teachers for bullying the Fitzgerald sisters.
 Ginger takes matters into her own hands.

 - Missing White Woman Syndrome: After her death.